 The most important pieces:

-For 2017 payments, companies must send 1099-MISCs to recipients by January 31 of the following year.
+For the current years payments, companies must send 1099-MISCs to recipients by January 31 of the following year.
 Companies also must send copies of each 1099-MISC sent to recipients to the IRS.
 The deadline to the IRS is January 31 whether 1099s are filed electronically or by mail.
 This deadline applies to Form 1099-MISC when reporting non-employee compensation payments in Box 7.
 Otherwise, paper filings must be filed with the IRS by February 28 and electronic filings by March 31.
 But, since it's likely that at least some of the 1099 forms any business sends will be 1099-MISCs, for practical purposes, January 31st becomes the key filing date.

 Just to put that in another handy format: